Odisha wants vaccine sharing be made 95:5 between govt. & pvt hospitals | Health

 Mohapatras letter also mentioned that distribution of the vaccine to private health care sector may be handed over to the state government for subsequent mobilisation and allocation to private hospitals.

-Odisha has so far inoculated 76,673 people of different categories like health care workers, front line workers, senior citizens, people above 45 years and those in 18-44 age group.
+Odisha inoculated 76,673 people Monday of different categories like health care workers, front line workers, senior citizens, people above 45 years and those in 18-44 age group.

+Total 89,48,070 doses have been administerted to the people in the state till date.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)